infinum/wordpress-handbook/Development environment setup/Laravel Valet setup.md

 6/6 [--porcelain] (Y/n):
 ```

-### Multisite with sub-directories
+### Multisite with subdirectories

-This type of multisite allows you to access sites with sub-directories.
+This type of multisite allows you to access sites with subdirectories.
 The URLs will look like this:

 ```bash
 dev.multisite-sub.test               # Main site